 Demand controlled ventilation (DCV) is a process designed to adjust/reprogram the ventilation settings within a building, based on the fluctuating occupancy.
 DCV systems can automatically reduce ventilation intensity during off-peak hours, saving a lot of energy in the process.
 They can also sense if the quality of indoor air is becoming polluted, and fix that by pumping fresh air faster into the building.

 Typically, DCV is one of the many features that most smart ventilation systems offer.
+ClevAir is a software based solution that can optimize most HVAC solutions, based on changes in not only occupancy, but also indoor and outdoor climates, and weather forecast.

 Related article: The Benefits of a Smart Ventilation System